HKIKoeln/VdU/README.md

 _Virtuelles Deutsches Urkundennetzwerk (VdU)_ is a DFG-funded project (2011-2013) to build up a _Virtual Research Environment_ for the handling medieval charters.

 About 20.000 charters from 12 German archives contained in 35 archival fonds were scanned during the project phase and enriched with metadata.
-HKI Cologne developed a
+HKI Cologne developed a set of collaborative tools for the analysis and.

 In addition, a collection of 138 different chartularies from different regions of Europe were made available in cooperation with Google.
 The chartualries have been digitized and OCR-scanned by Google.
 A.